Robust Model Selection and Nearly-Proper Learning for GMMs: Introduction

-Of particular interest to us is the line of work on proper learning~\cite{feldman2006pac,acharya2014near,li2017robust,ashtiani2018nearly}, where the goal is to output a mixture of $k$-Gaussians which is close in total variation to the underlying ground truth.
+Of particular interest to us is the line of work on proper learning~\citep{feldman2006pac,acharya2014near,li2017robust,ashtiani2018nearly}, where the goal is to output a mixture of $k$-Gaussians which is close in total variation to the underlying ground truth.
 Unfortunately, while the sample complexity of these algorithms is usually polynomial, the runtime for all known approaches is exponential in $k$.
 In contrast, our runtimes are polynomial, albeit for a relaxed version of the problem, where the output is allowed to be a mixture of $k'$ Gaussians, for $k' > k$.

+For this ``semi-proper'' regime, efficient algorithms are known, albeit either only for restricted settings, or with significantly worse quantitative results than we achieve.
+In the ``well-conditioned'' case, where the means are close together, and the variances of all the components are comparable, the aforementioned work of~\citep{Wu2018optimal,polyanskiy2020self} demonstrates that the nonparametric MLE can efficiently obtain an estimate using only logarithmically many pieces.
+However, the nonparametric MLE is not suited for the general setting, where the means could be far apart, and variances could be very different, and will not converge in general.
+Moreover, while nonparametric MLE is robust to perturbations in KL, it is not robust to perturbations in total variation distance, as we consider here.

-Such a ``semi-proper'' notion of learning has been considered before, but with considerably worse quantitative guarantees.
-For instance, by using kernel density estimates, one can achieve $\eps$ approximation using $k' = O(k / \eps^C)$ for some constant $C$~\cite{devroye2012combinatorial}.
-Similarly~\cite{bhaskara2015sparse} achieves $\eps$ error using $k' = O(k / \eps^3)$ pieces.
+For the general case, by using kernel density estimates, one can achieve $\eps$ approximation using $k' = O(k / \eps^C)$ for some constant $C$~\citep{devroye2012combinatorial}.
+Similarly~\citet{bhaskara2015sparse} achieves $\eps$ error using $k' = O(k / \eps^3)$ pieces.
 That is, for both of these approaches, they require a number of pieces which scales polynomially with $1 / \eps$.
 In comparison, our dependence on $\eps$ in terms of the number of pieces is logarithmic.